k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/ui-project-overview.md

   - testNames
   - dashboardNames

   Care must also be taken to preserve the ordering of the elements in these lists, as is highlighted in the section dedicated to AppSettings.ts in the Programmer's guide.
+Even if the load type does not, for example, require an "endPointFieldPlaceholder" value, an empty string should be input in to that array so as to take its spot and preserve the 1 to 1 mapping of values in all those arrays.
 2. Once added to the above arrays, the UI should automatically incorporate the new load type provided no new fields are needed along with it (i.e. it only requires an end point).
 If it has additional requirements, those will need to be manually implemented.
 An example of this can be seen in the Proxy SharePoint load type; an extra field will appear if that load type is selected and it has its own validators that are assigned/removed whenever the load type is selected/deselected.